hourbank/timebank/README.md

 Epoch is a time banking system that allows users to receive services using the currency of their time, which is earned by providing other users with their own services.
 Every hour of work for someone else is added to their time bank, which can be spent getting help from another user.

 Users sign up for the Epoch web app and act as both a provider and recipient.
 They list services they can provide as well as services they need.
 Users can offer to render a service wanted or request that a specific user help them.
 When a request is made, a text message alert is sent to the the user receiving the request.
 An exchange page is generated when a request is made and, once accepted, they receive each other's contact information.
 After service is rendered, this is confirmed on the site and the hour is transferred from the recipient to the provider's time bank.
 A text message alert is sent to the user at each of the 4 stages of the exchange process--when it is proposed, accepted, delivered, and confirmed.

-# Scope:
+## Scope:

 MVP V1.0: Using Time Bank, users must be able to:
-1. Log in and log out securely, and sign up -- after all, this is a bank! :) a.Keep in mind Admin role (with Devise) which is needed for V1.1
+- Log in and log out securely, and sign up -- after all, this is a bank! :) a.Keep in mind Admin role (with Devise) which is needed for V1.1
-2. Create and edit your own profile that includes
+- Create and edit your own profile that includes
-  a.
-Name
+  - Name
-  b.
-Email
+  - Email
-  c.
-Phone
+  - Phone
-  d.
-Photo
+  - Photo
-  e.
-Your location (City and Zipcode)
+  - Your location (City and Zipcode)
-  f.
-What services/skills you can offer
+  - What services/skills you can offer
-    i.Text to describe your services for MVP
+    - Text to describe your services for MVP
-  g.
-Calculated fields on the profile page:
+  - Calculated fields on the profile page:
-    i.See all the exchanges that you have been part of (either as provider or recipient) -- and the current status of each exchange (see below for lifecycle) ii.
-See your current balance of hours available iii.
-How many exchanges you’ve done and how many hours earned/spent.
+    - See all the exchanges that you have been part of (either as provider or recipient) -- and the current status of each exchange (see below for lifecycle)
+    - See your current balance of hours available
+    - How many exchanges you’ve done and how many hours earned/spent.
 (Build some ‘credibility’ in the community this way)
-3. View profiles of one specific user -- to see what services they can offer
+- View profiles of one specific user -- to see what services they can offer
-  a.
-But do NOT show the specific exchanges other users have done or their activity feed for MVP
+  - But do NOT show the specific exchanges other users have done or their activity feed for MVP
-4. Create a “Wanted Listing” that includes
+- Create a “Wanted Listing” that includes
   a.
 Title
   b.
 Description
   c.
 Approximate duration (hours)